notzioner/notzioner.github.io/README.md

 ## 📌 Notes

-- All content is original and curated by @notzioner.
+- All rights reserved by @notzioner, please do not reproduce.
 - Intended for clients, collaborators, and academic/professional reference.

 ---